Footleg/rpi-pico/pico-cpp/README.md

 # Pico C++ Programs

 Welcome to my C++ projects for devices using the RP2040 and RP2350 families of chips from Raspberry Pi.
 These are microcontroller chips used on the Raspberry Pi Pico, PicoW, Pico2 and Pico2W boards.
 I have reorganised these projects into folders by hardware required.
-These are mostly product made and sold by [Pimoroni](https://shop.pimoroni.com).
+These are mostly hardware products made and sold by [Pimoroni](https://shop.pimoroni.com).
 Each folder is designed to be opened individually in the VSCode editor to use the Raspberry Pi Pico extension to compile all the projects for that hardware combination together (generating one uf2 file per program).

 Many of these projects use the Pico libraries from Pimoroni, and some use my own RGB Matrix Animations library to generate animations.
 If you cloned this repo without the --recursive switch then you will need to run the following command to clone the submodules to pull down the source code for these dependencies: